 The difference in aroma and taste

-When enjoying, if you have tasted many types of coffee, you can distinguish between Arabica and Robusta coffee very quickly.
+When enjoying, if you have tasted many types of coffee, you can quickly distinguish between Arabica and Robusta coffee.

 - After entering your mouth, Arabica coffee will immediately feel the characteristic sour taste.
 After a few seconds, there will be a slight bitterness, not too harsh.
 The aftertaste will have a very intense and seductive aroma when the coffee drifts into the mouth.